 News and information,

 Search engines and portals.

 The country that hosts the servers behind the domain.

 Nexthink Enhance data is periodically sent to and received from Nexthink:

-For every new binary or domain that appears in the system, the Engine takes around 5 minutes to fetch its compliance and risk info.
+For every new binary or domain that appears in the system, it takes approximately 5 minutes to fetch the compliance and risk information.

-Nexthink Enhance is enabled by purchasing the Enhance module as a separate subscription, which is added to the product license.
-Data to identify binaries and domains is sent to Nexthink and compliance and risk information about binaries and domains is returned to the Engines deployed by the customer for as long as the subscription is valid.
+Enable Nexthink Enhance by purchasing the Enhance module as a separate subscription added to the product license.
+Data to identify binaries and domains is sent to Nexthink, and compliance and risk information about binaries and domains is returned to the Nexthink instance for as long as the subscription is valid.